demibit/stable-toolkit/README.md

 #### Update images

 Endpoint to update images.
 Returns the updated images.
 You are able to change tags/location.
-If a file that doesn't confrom to naming standards (defaulted to a 16 digit number) is being moved, the file will be renamed.

 ##### Endpoint